-This test was inspired by THOMAS-KILMANN conflict modes study but has completely different pairs of statements, scoring algorithm and result scales.
+This test was inspired by the THOMAS-KILMANN conflict modes study but has completely different pairs of statements, scoring algorithm, and result scales.
 Its results allow us to quite accurately predict the reaction of a testee in various conflict conditions.

-The test's authors believed that people should not aim at avoiding conflicts but manage them competently.
+The authors of the test believed that people should not aim to avoid conflicts but manage them competently.
 They claimed that there are two arguments for a person in resolving conflicts:

 the degree to which a person tries to satisfy the needs of others;